joannedada/ClearStep/docs/DESIGN_DECISIONS.md

 - Incomplete tasks (truncated mid-word) create anxiety and confusion
 - The correct solution when an action needs more words is to **split it into 2 tasks**, not stretch the limit

-The model is explicitly instructed to split overlong actions. `_trim_items()` in Python enforces the cap as a backstop.
-Both layers exist because one alone is not sufficient.
+The model is explicitly instructed to split overlong actions into two tasks rather than stretch the word limit.
+Tasks are not hard-truncated in Python — truncation corrupts meaning.
+The prompt guidance is the enforcement layer.

 ---